Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Finite size scaling

 \section{Finite size scaling}

-In this section, the density matrix renormalization group (DMRG) calculation is performed for the system with periodic boundary conditions to further understand the finite size corrections.

-The ground state energy and chirality per spin agree perfectly with the TBA result as shown in \cref{transition}.
-The phase when $\alpha < 2J/\pi$ is in the same universality class as Heisenberg CFT whose gap at finite size (with an even number of total spins) decrees as system size goes up.
-When $\alpha > 2J/\pi$, the gap closes because the combination of time reversal $\mathcal{T}$ and parity reversal $\mathcal{P}$ leaves the Hamiltonian invariant.
+In this section, the DMRG calculation\cite{tenpy} is performed for the system with periodic boundary conditions to further understand the finite size corrections to various characteristics of the chiral anisotropic Heisenberg (XXZ) model \cref{XXZ}.
+Both the ground state energy and the chirality per spin agree perfectly with the TBA results, as shown in \cref{transition}.
+The phase for $\alpha < 2J/\pi$ is in the same universality class as the Heisenberg $c=1$ CFT, whose gap at finite size (with an even number of total spins) decreases as $1/N$ upon increasing the system size, $N$.
+For $\alpha > 2J/\pi$, the gap closes because the combination of time reversal $\mathcal{T}$ and parity reversal $\mathcal{P}$ leaves the Hamiltonian invariant.
 Hence, $\mathcal{PT}$ relates the degenerate ground states.
-Both states have a central charge $1$, which can be extracted from the entanglement entropy scaling $S = \frac{c}{3} \ln(n)$ where $n$ is the subsystem size, shown in \cref{gapless}.
-At $n=N/2$, the entanglement entropy as a function of $\alpha$ exhibits a transition: starting at $\frac{1}{3}\ln(N/\pi)$ for $\alpha=0$ in consistent with the $c=1$ Heisenberg CFT, it remains constant and then decreases to a smaller value for entanglement entropy around $\alpha \approx 2/\pi$, before reverting to $\frac{1}{3}\ln(N/\pi)$ for significantly larger values of $\alpha \gg 2/\pi$.